John Carpenter: Personal life

 Carpenter met actress Adrienne Barbeau on the set of his television film Someone's Watching Me!
 (1978).
 They married on January 1, 1979, and divorced in 1984.
-During their marriage, she appeared in his films The Fog and Escape from New York.
+During their marriage, she appeared in his films: The Thing (as the voice of Chess Wizard, the chess computer used by MacReady), The Fog and Escape from New York.
 They have one son, Cody Carpenter (born May 7, 1984), who became a musician and composer.
 Cody's godfather is English-American musician Daniel Davies, whose own godfather is Carpenter.

+In 1986, Tommy Lee Wallace performed the title song of Carpenter's film Big Trouble in Little China as part of the band The Coup de Villes, alongside Carpenter and another director friend, Nick Castle.

 Carpenter married film producer Sandy King in 1990.
 She produced his films In the Mouth of Madness, Village of the Damned, Vampires, and Ghosts of Mars.
 She was earlier the script supervisor for Starman, Big Trouble in Little China, Prince of Darkness, and They Live, as well as an associate producer of the latter.
 She co-created (with Thomas Ian Griffith) the comic book series Asylum, with which Carpenter is involved.

 In an episode of Animal Planet's Animal Icons titled "It Came from Japan", Carpenter discussed his admiration for the original Godzilla film.
 He also appreciates video games as art, and particularly likes the Sonic the Hedgehog games Sonic Unleashed and Sonic Mania, as well as the F.E.A.R. series.
 He offered to narrate and help direct the cinematics for F.E.A.R.
 3, ultimately serving as the game's narrator and consulting on its storyline.
 He has also praised video games such as Jak and Daxter: The Precursor Legacy and Fallout 76.
 He has also expressed an interest in making a film based on Dead Space.

 Carpenter has called his political views "inconsistent" and has said that he is against authority figures while also in favor of big government, admitting that this set of views "doesn't make any sense".
 When asked if he considered himself a libertarian-liberal, he simply responded "kinda".
 He has been an outspoken critic of Donald Trump and has blamed modern problems in the United States on unrestrained capitalism.

 Carpenter holds a commercial pilot's license and flies helicopters.
 He has included helicopters in his films, many of which feature him in a cameo role as a pilot.